trax-project/moodle-trax-logs/docs/en/best-practices.md

 ## Contextual activities

 Trax Logs defines for all the Statements:
+* A "category" activity which identifies the xAPI profile used (currently http://vocab.xapi.fr/categories/vle-profile).

+Trax Logs defines for all the Statements whose object is not the LMS platform itself :
 * A "grouping" activity which identifies the Moodle platform in which the activity occurs,
-* A "category" activity which identifies the xAPI profile used (currently http://vocab.xapi.fr/categories/vle-profile).

 Trax Logs defines for all the Statements whose object is a learning unit (i.e. a Moodle course module):
 * A "parent" activity which identifies the Moodle course in which the activity occurs,